nanwang0824-design/Cheval2508/README.md

-Scrape the data from JRA
+Scrape data from JRA
+Not finished